 Organisation 124 Sat Club.

 Purpose of Funding The 124 Sat Club is a social club for young people with disabilities.

-The mambage most wealth in a sefe anviganment to interest and
+The members must weathly in a cafe environment to interact and

 The members meet weekly in a safe environment to interact and learn life skills.

 Target Group Membership is made up young people with disabilities.

 Services Provided by Services provided by 124 Sat Club include;

-the Organisation Teaching life skills through social interaction;
+the Organisation • Teaching life skills through social interaction;

-Preparation of meals;
+• Preparation of meals;

-Handling finances;
+• Handling finances;

-Public behaviour;
+• Public behaviour;

-Development of relationships;
+• Development of relationships;

-Exercise; and
+• Exercise; and

-Provide fun and friendship.
+• Provide fun and friendship.

 Number of Vincent 124 Sat Club provided services for 12 people during 2007/2008

 Residents Serviced financial year.

 There is one Town of Vincent resident who attends the 124 Sat

 Club.

 Incorporated No

 Comments Grant funding would be used to cover transport costs to social

 events for the young people with disabilities.

-Finding would be used to movide stoff to essist with estivities for

-Funding would be used to provide staff to assist with activities for the young people at the 124 Sat Club.
+Funding would be used to provide staff to assist with activities for

 the young people at the 124 Sat Club.

 Funding cannot be provided under the Community and Welfare

 Grants Guidelines for funding this program.

 Amount Requested \$5000

-Amount \$Nil
+Amount \$1000 \$Nil

-Recommended
+Recommended φ1 11

+Keeviimienueu

-Weighted 124 Sat Club Raw Score Score % Adherence to policy guidelines 10 3 Benefit to Town of Vincent residents 10 2 Financial viability of the project or program 50 5 Previous grants acquitted satisfactorily N/A N/A Targets vulnerable and disadvantaged groups in the community 50 5 A unique service that meets the needs of the community 50 5 Demonstrated experience in delivering the service or program 50 5 TOTAL 210 25
+124 Sat Club Raw Score Weighted Score % Adherence to policy guidelines 10 3 Benefit to Town of Vincent residents 10 2 Financial viability of the project or program 50 5 Previous grants acquitted satisfactorily N/A N/A Targets vulnerable and disadvantaged groups in the community 50 5 A unique service that meets the needs of the community 50 5 Demonstrated experience in delivering the service or program 50 5 TOTAL 210 25